kdeldycke/awesome-billing/README.md

 To industrialize data production and consumption, your need data engineers to clean up, persist and consolidate data.
 Only after you get these data foundation you might think of onboarding data scientists.

-- [AI vs Data Science vs Data Engineering](https://blog.insightdatascience.com/how-emerging-ai-roles-fit-in-the-data-landscape-d4cd922c389b) - `Data Engineers build data pipelines and infrastructure to ensure a constant availability of transformed data.
-Data Scientists analyze and build models from these data to develop new product features or drive the bottom line of the business.`.
+- [AI vs Data Science vs Data Engineering](https://blog.insightdatascience.com/how-emerging-ai-roles-fit-in-the-data-landscape-d4cd922c389b) - “Data Engineers build data pipelines and infrastructure to ensure a constant availability of transformed data.
+Data Scientists analyze and build models from these data to develop new product features or drive the bottom line of the business.”
 As for AI professionals, their focus is on cognitive automation.
-- [Ten Ways Your Data Project is Going to Fail](https://www.martingoodson.com/ten-ways-your-data-project-is-going-to-fail/) - You don't need data scientists. `For ETL, hire data engineers.
+- [Ten Ways Your Data Project is Going to Fail](https://www.martingoodson.com/ten-ways-your-data-project-is-going-to-fail/) - You don't need data scientists.
+“For ETL, hire data engineers.
 For reporting, hire BI analysts.
-The end.`.
+The end.”
-- [Cargo cult data science](http://blog.richardweiss.org/2017/07/25/data-science-in-organizations.html) - `Data science is best viewed as a form of company culture, rather than a set of technologies.
-However, many firms will try to create that company culture by acquiring data-science technology, rather than working on their culture.`.
+- [Cargo cult data science](http://blog.richardweiss.org/2017/07/25/data-science-in-organizations.html) - “Data science is best viewed as a form of company culture, rather than a set of technologies.
+However, many firms will try to create that company culture by acquiring data-science technology, rather than working on their culture.”
 - [Why not use Double or Float to represent currency?](https://stackoverflow.com/questions/3730019/why-not-use-double-or-float-to-represent-currency/3730040#3730040) - Because of precision: floats and doubles cannot accurately represent the base 10 multiples that we use for money.
-- [Never Use Floats for Money](https://husobee.github.io/money/float/2016/09/23/never-use-floats-for-currency.html) - `This is precisely the problem we have when trying to represent 10^-1, or 0.1 in binary.
-There is not an exact binary representation of 0.1 or 0.01.`.
+- [Never Use Floats for Money](https://husobee.github.io/money/float/2016/09/23/never-use-floats-for-currency.html) - “This is precisely the problem we have when trying to represent 10^-1, or 0.1 in binary.
+There is not an exact binary representation of 0.1 or 0.01.”
 - [European Spreadsheet Risks Interest Group - Horror Stories](http://www.eusprig.org/horror-stories.htm) - A collection of cases in which uncontrolled and untested spreadsheet models led to lost revenue, mispricing, poor decision making, fraud and systemic financial failure.

 ### Tools